 - If the SPAM has an Opt Out or an Unsubscribe link, that may be the only way to remove yourself from the list.
 Our systems can’t block email from subscriber lists so reporting them via the Spam Complain folder won’t do any good.

-- If you use an Unsubscribe link and are still receiving email from the same source more than 10 days later, you may then open a LANDesk ticket with DII to have us block their email as they would be considered non-compliant with the request.
+- If you use an Unsubscribe link and are still receiving email from the same source more than 10 days later, you may then open a LANDesk ticket with ADS to have us block their email as they would be considered non-compliant with the request.